 - 7.6.1.
 A black flag signals a warning or penalty of some kind. - 7.6.2.
 When displayed furled, this indicates a warning from Race Control and action may be required by the driver, such as slowing on course, to avoid an in-session penalty. - 7.6.3.
 When displayed unfurled, this indicates an in-session penalty from Race Control.
-The driver must return to his or her pit box to serve the penalty. - 7.6.4.
+The driver must either return to his or her pit box or drive through pit lane without stopping to serve the penalty.
+Race Control will inform the driver which type of penalty has been earned. - 7.6.4.
+When displayed with an orange circle, fondly known as a "meatball", this indicates your vehicle has suffered excessive damage and it is unsafe to continue racing.
+The driver must return to the pits for required repairs or be disqualified. - 7.6.4.1.
+Some types of vehicle damage can not be repaired during an event.
+If your vehicle suffers too much damage that is unable to be repaired, upon arriving back at your pit stall, your pit crew will inform you that your race is over. - 7.6.5.
 When displayed with a white "X," this indicates disqualification from the session.
 The driver will be removed from the session.
+Drivers disqualified from a session in this way will still be able to enter subsequent sessions for the same event.

-7.6.5.
+7.6.6.
 Black Flag Procedures